Ain Ebel: Ottoman period

 In 1875 Victor Guérin visited, and noted 800 Maronite and 200 Greek Orthodox villagers.

-In 1881, the PEF's Survey of Western Palestine (SWP) described 'Ain Ibl as a: "Well-built modern village, with a Christian chapel; contains about 1,000 Christians (800 Maronites and 200 United Greeks).
-It has vineyards on the slope of the hill on which the village is placed, and olives in the valley below.
-Good water supply from springs in the valley."
+In 1881, the PEF's Survey of Western Palestine (SWP) described Ain Ebel as a well-built, modern village with a Christian chapel, a population of about 1,000 Christians—comprising 800 Maronites and 200 Greek Catholics—with vineyards covering the slopes of the hill on which the village stood and olive trees growing in the valley below, adding that the village enjoyed a good water supply from springs in the valley.

 P. Engbert writes that the inhabitants of Ain Ebel offered the Jesuits in 1888 a fairly large lot of land after almost all the inhabitants signed the petition which was presented to R. P. Lefebvre.

-In 1889, the village harvest was bad and an epidemic spread among the townspeople, lasting all winter and killing more than fifty people.
+In 1889, the village suffered a poor harvest, and an epidemic swept through the population, lasting all winter and claiming more than fifty lives.

+By the turn of the 20th century, the village had become a center for education, with Catholic missionaries such as Reverend Armand de Villeneuve S.J. establishing it as a base, serving not only the town but also neighboring Christian villages like Debel and Rmaish, as well as Kafr Bir'im, Jish, and Mi'ilya, with the latter three later either forcibly depopulated or brought under the control of Israel.

-The first recorded presence of a medical facility in the village dates back to 1909, when Dr. Suleiman Effendi Hajj established Ain Ebel as his base of operations for five years.
-During this time, he helped the local population become more receptive to doctors, raise awareness about microbes, learn about health practices, become highly focused on infection prevention, and provide care for both the elderly and children.
+The first recorded presence of a medical facility in the village dates back to 1909, when Dr. Suleiman Effendi Hajj established Ain Ebel as his base of operations for five years, during which he helped the local population become more receptive to doctors, raised awareness about microbes, promoted health practices, emphasized infection prevention, and provided care for both the elderly and children.

 French Mandate

-The village celebrated the arrival of High Commissioner Gouraud to Lebanon by flying the flag of France and playing the French anthem.
-By 1920, Ain Ebel had a population of 1,500, living in about 300 houses.
+World War I in southern Lebanon was marked by severe hardship under the Ottoman Empire, as famine, requisitions, and conscription caused widespread suffering and loss of life.
+With the end of the war and the collapse of four centuries of Ottoman rule, the people in Ain Ebel, like in other villages in the country, celebrated the arrival of the High Commissioner Gouraud to Lebanon by flying the flag of France and playing the French anthem.